LBHackney-IT/resident-contact-api/README.md

 Resident Contact API will return a list of contact details (inc. mobile, uprn, email) for residents that we have stored.

+The contact details can be retrieved through the use of a GET Endpoint which will return all the data or a specific Id too.

 ## Stack

 - .NET Core as a web framework.